yuanzhongqiao/RTranslator/README.md

 I remind you that the app is still in beta.
 The bugs found are the following:

 - For some languages, the TTS does not work.
 Reinstall the text-to-speech engine to solve.
-- On some devices, there are device search problems.
-- Sometimes at the first start, the app notifies that Bluetooth LE is not supported.
-If your device supports Bluetooth LE, the next time you start the app, the message should no longer appear.
+- Sometimes the Bluetooth connection drops.

-If you have found any other bug please report it by writing an email to contact.niedev@gmail.com
+If you have found any bug please report it by opening an issue, or by writing an email to contact.niedev@gmail.com
 <br /><br />

 Enjoy your simultaneous translator.